michelou/wix-examples/examples/README.md

 <b name="footnote_01">[1]</b> ***GUID*** [↩](#anchor_01)

 <p style="margin:0 0 1em 20px;">
 A GUID is a 128-bit integer (16 bytes) that can be used across all computers and networks wherever a unique identifier is required.
-Such an identifier has a very low probability of being duplicated.
+Such an identifier has a very low probability of being duplicated (<i>see also</i> the nice article series from <a href="https://ericlippert.com/about-eric-lippert/">Eric Lippert</a>'s <i>"Guid guide"</i>, <a href="https://ericlippert.com/2012/04/24/guid-guide-part-one/">part 1</a>, <a href="https://ericlippert.com/2012/04/30/guid-guide-part-two/">part 2</a> and <a href="https://ericlippert.com/2012/05/07/guid-guide-part-three/">part 3</a>).
 </p>

 ***